 Carl A. Anderson

-Becoming the thirteenth supreme knight of the Knights of Columbus in 2000, Carl Anderson has led the Knights and their families to unprecedented levels of charitable giving and support for their communities and Church.
-Most recently, under Mr. Anderson’s leadership the Knights have donated more than $158 million to charity and provided more than 70 million volunteer hours of charitable service.
-Over the past decade, under his guidance, the Knights of Columbus has donated more than 664 million hours of service to charity and $1.4 billion to charity.
+The 13th supreme knight of the Knights of Columbus, Carl Anderson has led the Knights and their families since 2000 to unprecedented levels of charitable giving and support for their communities and Church.
+Under Mr. Anderson’s leadership, membership has grown to more than 1.9 million Knights, who together in 2014 alone donated over $173.5 million to charity and provided more than 71.5 million volunteer hours of charitable service worldwide.
+Over the past decade, under the supreme knight's guidance, the Knights of Columbus has donated more than 691 million hours of service to charity and $1.4 billion to charity.

 Supreme Knight Anderson has also led the Knights in a variety of charitable endeavors, including: